PerceptronCipher/stroke-risk-ensemble-comparison/README.md

 # 🏥 Stroke Risk Prediction System

 Hey there!
 Welcome to my stroke prediction project.
 This system predicts whether someone might be at risk of having a stroke based on their health data.
 Pretty exciting stuff!

+---

 ## What's This All About?

-I grabbed this amazing dataset from Kaggle with patient information - their age, smoking habits, glucose levels, and more.
+I grabbed this dataset from Kaggle — packed with patient details like age, smoking habits, glucose levels, and more.
 Then I applied some machine learning magic to see if we can predict stroke risk.
-And guess what?
-It works really well!

-The model achieved about 77% accuracy in spotting patterns.
-Not too shabby for a personal project!
+**Result?** The model achieved around **77% accuracy** in spotting risk patterns.
+Not too shabby for a solo research project! ⚡

-## What You'll Find Here
+---

+## Project Structure
 stroke-risk-ensemble-comparison/
 │
 ├── data/
 │ ├── raw/ # Original data lives here
 │ └── processed/ # Clean, ready-to-use data
 │
 ├── src/
-│   ├── preprocessing.py        # Cleans the data, handles missing values
+│ ├── preprocessing.py # Cleans and encodes data
-│   ├── train.py               # Trains models and picks the best one
+│ ├── train.py # Trains models and selects the best one
+├
+├──deployment
+│ └── deploy.py # Streamlit app for live predictions
+│ └── requirements.txt
 │
-│
-├── deployment/
-│     └── deploy.py             # The interactive app you can try
-├
 ├── models/
 │ └── best_model.pkl # The winning model (Random Forest!)
 │
-├── run_all.py                 # One-click button - runs the whole pipeline
+├── run_all.py # One-click pipeline runner
-└── requirements.txt           # All the Python packages you need
+└── requirements.txt # All dependencies

+---

-## Getting Started (Super Simple!)
+## 🚀 Getting Started

-**Step 1: Grab the code**
+### Step 1 — Clone the Repo
 ```bash
 git clone https://github.com/YOUR_USERNAME/stroke-risk-ensemble-comparison.git
 cd stroke-risk-ensemble-comparison
 ```

+Step 2 — Install Dependencies
 pip install -r requirements.txt

+Step 3 — Get the Data

+Download the Healthcare Stroke Dataset from Kaggle and place it inside data/raw/.

+Step 4 — Run the Pipeline
 python run_all.py

+Sit back and relax 😎 — the script will clean the data, train all models, and save the best performer.

+Step 5 — Launch the Web App
+streamlit run deployment/deploy.py
-streamlit run src/deploy.py
+streamlit run deployment/deploy.py
-You now have a live web app!
-Open it in your browser and start making predictions.
+You’ll have a live interactive dashboard to make real-time predictions.

 How It Works
-The Data Preparation (preprocessing.py)
+🧹 Data Preparation (preprocessing.py)

-First up - cleaning time!
-Some patients didn't record their BMI, so I filled those gaps with sensible values.
-Then I converted all the categorical data (like "Male" and "Female") into numbers since that's what machine learning models prefer.
-Here's something interesting - only about 5% of people in the dataset had strokes.
-That's a huge imbalance!
-So I used a technique called SMOTE to create balanced training data.
-It generates synthetic examples of stroke cases so the model learns from both outcomes equally.
+Handles missing BMI values and encodes categorical variables.

+Uses SMOTE to balance the dataset (only ~5% stroke cases originally).
+This ensures the model learns both classes effectively.

-The Training Process (train.py)
+ Model Training (train.py)

-I tested three powerful algorithms:
+Three powerful algorithms were compared:

-Random Forest (our champion!)
+Random Forest  (Champion!)

 XGBoost

 LightGBM

-Random Forest won with a 0.77 ROC-AUC score.
-While I'd love to see higher numbers, predicting strokes is genuinely challenging.
-Even experienced doctors find this difficult!
+ Random Forest came out on top with a 0.77 ROC-AUC score — pretty strong for medical classification!

-The Interactive App (deploy.py)
+ Deployment (deploy.py)

-I built a friendly Streamlit app where you input patient information and get instant predictions.
-It features dropdown menus, number inputs, and a big predict button.
-Click it and voila - you get a comprehensive risk assessment with confidence scores!
+An interactive Streamlit app lets you:

+Input patient details (age, glucose, BMI, etc.)

+Get instant stroke risk predictions with confidence levels.

  Key Takeaways
-This project taught me some valuable lessons:

-Medical data presents unique challenges, especially with class imbalance Predicting rare health events requires careful model selection Random Forest remains incredibly effective even in 2024 SMOTE significantly improves model performance on imbalanced datasets

-The model tends to be conservative with predictions (which is good for health applications).
-It might occasionally flag false positives, but missing an actual stroke risk would be far more concerning.
-Want to Make It Better?
-Here are some enhancement ideas:

-Experiment with neural networks for potentially better performance Create additional engineered features from existing data Expand the dataset with more patient records
-Fine-tune hyperparameters more extensively
+Medical data is imbalanced and tricky — careful preprocessing is key.

+Random Forest remains a beast even in 2025 for tabular problems.

+SMOTE boosted recall for minority (stroke) cases significantly.

+Balancing accuracy and safety matters — better a false positive than a missed stroke risk.

+ Future Enhancements

+Try neural networks for non-linear insights

+Engineer new health-related features

+Hyperparameter tuning with Optuna

-Try ensemble methods combining multiple top models
+Build an ensemble of top 3 models

-Tech Stack
+My Tech Stack
-The main tools powering this project:

-pandas & numpy - data manipulation and analysis scikit-learn - machine learning foundation
-XGBoost & LightGBM - advanced gradient boosting models Streamlit - beautiful, interactive web interface imbalanced-learn - handling class imbalance with SMOTE

-Full list in requirements.txt!
+| Category           | Tools

+| Data Handling      | `pandas`, `numpy`
+| ML Models          | `scikit-learn`, `XGBoost`, `LightGBM`
+| Imbalance Handling | `imbalanced-learn` (SMOTE)
+| Web App            | `Streamlit`
+| Environment        | Python 3.10+

-Troubleshooting
+🧰 Troubleshooting
-If you hit any snags:

-Double-check all packages from requirements.txt are installed Verify you're using Python 3.10 or higher
+All packages installed?

-Ensure the data file is in the correct directory
+Data file in data/raw/?

+Using Python 3.10+?

-Feel free to open an issue - I'm happy to help!
+If you still hit a snag, open an issue — I’ll be glad to help.

-Important Note
+⚠️ Disclaimer

-This project is designed for educational and demonstration purposes.
-While the model performs well, it should never replace professional medical advice.
-Always consult qualified healthcare professionals for health concerns.
+This project is built for learning and demonstration purposes only.
+It should never replace professional medical advice.
+Always consult healthcare professionals for real-world decisions.

-Final Words
+🩺 Final Thoughts

-Building this was an incredible learning experience!
-Healthcare machine learning is both fascinating and humbling - it really highlights the complexity of human health.
-The model is a useful tool, but it's meant to assist, not replace medical expertise.
+Building this was a fantastic learning experience!
+Healthcare machine learning is as challenging as it is rewarding.
+The model is designed to assist — not replace — medical expertise.
-Thanks so much for checking out my project!
-I hope you find it interesting and maybe even learn something new.
-Feel free to fork it, improve it, or use it as inspiration for your own projects!

 Stay healthy and keep coding!

-License: MIT - feel free to use and modify
+License: MIT
-Dataset Credit: Kaggle Healthcare Stroke Dataset
+Dataset Credit: Kaggle — Healthcare Stroke Dataset

-Built with: Passion, Python, and plenty of learning moments
+Built with: Passion, Python, and plenty of learning moments ❤️